khaleds5769/sep11-freedom-project/entries/entry05.md

 ## Skills:

 I have gained lots of skills throughout this whole process.
 I have gained the skill of patience and trial and error.
-I have gained the skill to research online as well as communication.
+I have gained the skill to research online as well as communicate.
 I had difficulties and I needed some understanding and this made me ask questions.